CheyenneMDavid/ForagingLink-API/README.md

 I believe the naming decisions help maintain a clear and organized codebase, making it easier for future developers to not only understand the structure, but also the purpose of the different components.

 ---

+## Development Process

+### Refining the User Story Table

+When going through the README.md, , I noticed some gaps in my understanding of how:

+- The projects repository's User Stories.
+- The written explanation of what was needed to achieve them.
+- The names of the Classes, Functions, and Methods all tied together and were called upon to achieve them.

+Add to this the differentiation between Classes and Functions which are designated by starting with `def`, but when writing Classes with blocks of code within them, the subordinate blocks of code, still starting with `def` were now called methods.

+When writing the table describing User Stories, I had made more of a generalised statement which was kind of woolly, indicating that the individual stories would be fulfilled by tasks that would be undertaken, adding a parenthesis to them to indicate that they'd be carried out by functions within the code.

+Realising the inaccuracy of my generalised back-end descriptions, I've since gone back through the table, breaking down it's content into a more structured form and associated the back-end functions, using their fuller and more precise names.

 ## Development Challenges & Solutions